UMAprotocol/UMIPs/vBNTBNT as price identifiers.md

 Our pool contracts maintain an SMA (slowly-moving average) price, which offers protections from flash loans.
 The choice in using Bancor's own pools is due to them being the highest liquidity pools for both tokens.

+SMA (slowly-moving average) Rate:
+Updated upon every conversion, to reflect the average rate between the two reserve tokens of the pool during the last 10 minutes.
+If no conversion has occurred for over 10 minutes, then the SMA will look at the 10 minute interval that had the last transaction.
+If the there is a new conversion, the SMA is updated.

+Rate = the value of 1 A in units of B, where A is the pool's 1st reserve token, and B is the pool's 2nd reserve token

 The script is designed to give a price at a given time instead of a constant price feed.
 This is due to call options only requiring a price at the time of settlement.
 This choice is due to the vBNT token not being widely traded.

 # Implementation

-1. For the price request timestamp, query for the USDBNT prices by following the guidelines of UMIP-6.
-The open price of the 60-second OHLC period that this price request timestamp falls in should be used.

-At the time of expiry for the call options.
-The price of BNT and vBNT can be calculated as follows.
+At a given time.
+The price of vBNTBNT can be calculated as follows.
-1. Get the SMA price of USDC/BNT from the USDC/BNT pool and BNT/vBNT from the BNT/vBNT pool, which can be done via the script above.
-The script will output 2 prices USDC/BNT average rate and vBNT/BNT average rate.
+1. Get the SMA price of vBNTBNT from the vBNTBNT pool by running the script above.
+Be sure to follow the details and ensure the timestamp is correct.
-2. You can use the above rates to obtain the USDvBNT rate.
+2. The script will output a USDC/BNT price and a vBNT/BNT price.
+In this case, we only need the vBNTBNT.
+3.

 # Security Considerations